 If the thought of staying in commercialized Manali town (New Manali) doesn't appeal to you, head a few kilometers uphill to the village of Old Manali.
-Surrounded by apple orchards and populated by quaint local homes, it's frequented by foreign travelers, backpackers, and cosmopolitan young Indians.
-The vibe is laid-back and the accommodations are inexpensive.
-These 10 cheap budget hotels and guesthouses are among the best places to stay away from the crowd in Manali.
+Surrounded by apple orchards and populated by rustic local homes, it's frequented by foreign travelers, backpackers and cosmopolitan young Indians.
+The mood is chilled and the accommodations are inexpensive, with a multitude of new hostels opening up in the last couple of years.
+These cheap budget guesthouses and hostels are among the best places to stay away from the crowd in Manali.
 When it's not busy, prices are often negotiable!

 If you're planning a trip to Manali, also have a read of this helpful Manali Travel Guide.

 Orchards House - the Hidden Tribe guesthouse is ideal for travelers who want a social, community vibe without staying in a backpacker hostel.
 It's tucked away amid apple and cherry orchards in the center of Old Manali, about five minutes walk from the main road.
 The route will take you past village homes, animals, and locals going about their daily activities.
 The property is set up really well with lush garden and communal spaces to hang out in, shared balconies, a kitchen that guests can use, an in-house cook, beers, and a wide range of rooms to suit everyone.
 These include a dormitory, family apartments, triple rooms, double rooms, and single rooms.
 Colorful art adds to the bohemian feel, and the young manager is extra helpful.
 What more could you want?
 Rates range from around 350 rupees to 2,000 rupees per night.